cloudnull/tribble-api/README.rst

         DB_ENGINE = mysql
         debug_mode = True

+  4. Use ``PIP`` to install "apache-libcloud", "fabric", "python-daemon==1.6", "SQLAlchemy", "Flask-RESTful", "Flask", and "Flask-SQLAlchemy"
+  #.
+Go to the bin directory in the cloned application
-  6. Run the file "dpc_dbcreate.py" (This will create the needed tables)
+  #.
+Run the file "dpc_dbcreate.py" (This will create the needed tables)
   #.
 Run the file "dpc_admin.py" (This will create you a user)
   #.
 Run the file "dpc_keycreate.py" (This will create your Self Signed SSL)